prampec/arduino-softtimer/WhyHow.md

 }
 ```

-You can register (add) or remove tasks any time.
+You can register (add) or remove tasks any time, and of course you can tune the timings later on.

 Note that SoftTimer (from v2.0) works on **microsecond** basis.
 This means, you can not register task with period more than an hour!